YottaDB/YDBDoc/ProgGuide/isv.rst

 .. parsed-literal::
    IF $TLEVEL TROLLBACK

 This example performs a TROLLBACK if a transaction is in progress.
 A statement like this should appear in any error handler used with transaction processing.
-For more information on transaction processing, see Chapter 5: “General Language Features of M”.
+For more information on transaction processing, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 ---------------
 $TRESTART
 ---------------

 $TR[ESTART] contains a count of the number of times the current TRANSACTION has been RESTARTed.
-A RESTART can be explicit (specified in M as a TRESTART) or implicit (initiated by YottaDB/GT.M as part of its internal concurrency control mechanism). $TRESTART can have values of 0 through 4.
+A RESTART can be explicit (specified in M as a TRESTART) or implicit (initiated by YottaDB as part of its internal concurrency control mechanism). $TRESTART can have values of 0 through 4.
 When there is no TRANSACTION in progress, $TRESTART is zero (0).

 $TRESTART can be used by the application to limit the number of RESTARTs, or to cause a routine to perform different actions during a RESTART than during the initial execution.

 .. note::
-   YottaDB/GT.M does not permit the SET command to modify $TRESTART.
+   YottaDB does not permit the SET command to modify $TRESTART.

 Example: